 Minority Interest on the Balance Sheet

-In 1983, Nebraska Furniture Mart in Omaha, Nebraska, was the most successful home furnishings store in the United States.
-Its gross annual sales exceeded $88.6 million and the company had no debt.
-After noticing how successful the furniture business was, fellow Omaha native Warren Buffett approached the owner, Rose Blumkin, and offered to buy the company from her.
+In 1983, Nebraska Furniture Mart (NFM) in Omaha, Nebraska, was the most successful home furnishings store in the U.S. Its gross annual sales were more than $100 million and NFM had no debt.
+After seeing how successful NFM was, fellow Omaha native Warren Buffett went to the owner, Rose Blumkin.
+He offered to buy the company from her.

-She had started with no money, had fled to the United States to escape the Nazis, and couldn't even read or write English even after becoming one of the richest women in her state.
-The transaction would allow her to remain in charge of the business she loved, continue to hold a meaningful stake, and raise a large amount of cash for estate planning purposes.
-Almost immediately, she offered to sell 90% of the privately held Nebraska Furniture Mart stock to Berkshire Hathaway for $55 million.
+The sale would allow Blumkin to remain in charge of the business she loved and keep holding a meaningful stake.
+She could also raise a large amount of cash for estate planning purposes.
+She offered to sell 90% of the privately held NFM stock to BH for $55 million.

-The next day, Buffett walked into the store and handed her a check.
 This made NFM a partially-owned subsidiary of Berkshire.
-Since subsidiaries are controlled by their parent company, accounting rules allow for them to be carried on the parent company's balance sheet1.
-When Berkshire Hathaway bought its 90% stake in Nebraska Furniture Mart, it was able to add the assets and liabilities (again, there were none of the latter due to Blumkin's philosophy of living debt-free) of the furniture giant to its own balance sheet.
+Subsidiaries are controlled by their parent companies.
+This means they can be carried on the parent's balance sheet.
+When BH bought its 90% stake in NFM, it was able to add NFM's assets and liabilities to its own balance sheet.

-1.)
-A company can integrate the balance sheet of its subsidiary if it owns 80% or more.
-It can report earnings of the subsidiary if it owns 20% or more.
+A company can combine the balance sheet of its subsidiary if it owns 50.1% or more.
+It can report the earnings if it owns 20% or more.

 This caused a slight problem.
 BH could now include NFM's balance sheet with its own.
 But it didn't own all of NFM.
 While Rose Blumkin sold 90% of NFM, she still owned the other 10%.